Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 #### Access the underlying PSA key of a PK context

 Should we provide a function to access the underlying PSA key of a PSA context, if there is one?

+This would be new work, and does not seem to be needed at the moment.
+If the PK context was created from a PSA key, the application might as well use the original PSA key.
+If the PK context was created by parsing, `mbedtls_pk_import_into_psa()` works, and does not require a special case if the PK context does not have an underlying PSA key.

+If we add this in the future, it will be considerably easier if all PK contexts have an underlying PSA key, or at least all PK contexts containing a private key have an underlying PSA key.

 ## Later tasks